jonathanlewell/modernthaifood/site/content/thai-recipes/crispy-and-golden-thai-spring-rolls.md

     As the spring rolls cook, lift them out with a slotted spoon and drain on kitchen paper.
 Repeat and continue to deep-fry in batches.
 Arrange the spring rolls on a platter.
 Serve hot or warm, with sweet plum sauce.

     *Note:* You can add 85 g (3 oz) minced (ground) prawn, chicken, turkey or pork after lightly browning the garlic.
 Crumble (whichever you have chosen) with a wooden spoon until separate and cooked.
 Add the vermicelli and follow as above with 115 g (4 oz) fresh bean sprouts.

+## More fantastic Thai Starters to Try:

+If you enjoyed this recipe, do check out my [Thai Starter Secrets eBook](/shop/thai-food-secrets/).
+You'll learn how to make Spicy Honey Prawns, Gold Bags (illustrated), Chicken Wrapped in Pandan Leaf, Curry Puffs and many more.